esa-tu-darmstadt/tapasco/GETTINGSTARTED-zynq.md

 of performance, so a performance hit will be measurable for library logging, too.
 So, for benchmarking always use the release mode of driver and libraries.

-We hope ThreadPoolComposer is useful to you and can help to get your FPGA research started as quickly as possible!
+We hope Tapasco is useful to you and can help to get your FPGA research started as quickly as possible!
 If you use TPC in your research we kindly ask that you cite our FCCM 2015 paper (see [2]) in your papers.
 Even more importantly, let us know about issues with TPC and share your